ABOUT ME

 Training & Education

-Master of Arts in Clinical Mental Health Counseling from the University of Colorado Denver
+• Master of Arts in Clinical Mental Health Counseling from the University of Colorado Denver

-Trained in EMDR Therapy
+• Trained in EMDR Therapy

-Trained in Children's Yoga with Yoga for Young Warriors
+• Trained in Children's Yoga with Yoga for Young Warriors

-Currently pursuing certification in Theraplay
+• Currently pursuing certification in Theraplay

-MY APPROACH TO DISCIPLINE
+OUR APPROACH TO DISCIPLINE

-I believe that the relationship between parent and child is key when we talk about discipline.
-My definition of discipline is to teach; to teach a child or teenager what is right or wrong, how to respect others, and how to be a fully functioning member of society when they reach adulthood.
+We believe that the relationship between parent and child is key when we talk about discipline.
+Our definition of discipline is to teach; to teach a child or teenager what is right or wrong, how to respect others, and how to be a fully functioning member of society when they reach adulthood.
 Many parents believe that discipline consists only of punishment, which can actually damage the relationship between parent and child and be counter-productive to a parent’s long-term goals for their child.

 Hurt people hurt people.
 That’s how pain patterns get passed on, generation after generation after generation.
 Break the chain today.
 Meet anger with sympathy, contempt with compassion, cruelty with kindness.
 Greet grimaces with smiles.
 Forgive and forget about finding fault.
 Love is the weapon of the future.